cedev-1/Omada-SDN/README.md

 This will build and run the container, making the Omada Controller accessible at the same URLs as with Docker Compose.

 ## Configuration

 The Omada Controller's configuration can be customized through the config/omada.properties file in the repository.
 This allows you to change ports, data directories, and other settings.
 Example Configuration (config/omada.properties):

+    '''bash
     # HTTP Port
     http.port=8088